ykgoon/read-for-me/prompts/article.md

 3. You use numbered lists, not bullets.
 4. Do not repeat ideas, quotes, facts, or resources.
 5. Do not start items with the same opening words.
+6. Each heading should be followed by an empty line break.